hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 }'
 ```

-If the *SubmitUKTR* request is successful, it will generate the following response.
+If the *Submit UK Tax Return* request is successful, it will generate the following response.

 ```json
 {